Mom (film): Critical response

 Sridevi's performance was highlighted.
 India Today called the actress "unbelievably good as the mother thirsty for revenge," and NDTV found her "magnificently expressive as the titular figure."
 A reviewer in The Times of India said that she gave a "captivating performance where she walks you through the entire gamut of emotions with panache", and an Indian Express reviewer wrote: "Sridevi needs only a twitch or a glance to prove that she is a powerhouse and there are several scenes she lifts by just being there."
 According to Deccan Chronicle, "Turning your eyes elsewhere will be criminal when Sridevi is on screen in the film," and Rediff called the actress "the master of expressivity ... it's classic Sridevi."
 Rajeev Masand said, "Sridevi's performance elevates Mom to another level".
 According to a Firstpost review, "Here is a 53-year-old leading actress doing what Amitabh Bachchan once excelled at ...
 Sridevi is a far more riveting watch than a shirtless Salman Khan with his 6 plus packs or the quintessential middle-aged Hindi film hero, who refuses to grow up ...
 Suddenly, Bollywood shines bright with hope for the heroine over 50."

 Manjusha Radhakrishnan of Gulf News gave Mom 3.5 out of five stars, calling the film a "taut thriller studded with some superlative performances".
 Sadaf Siddique of Dawn wrote, "It is the riveting performances that hold the narrative together despite its flaws."
 Rohit Bhatnagar of Deccan Chronicle gave the film three out of five stars in a lukewarm review: "Although the production of the film makes it look grand and fancy, the climax is too dramatic for such an intense film."

 Awards and nominations

+Ravi Udyawar directed Mom and the movie was qualified for the 75th Golden Globe Awards in the foreign film category.
+As this is the last film for Sridevi, Boney Kapoor says that their motive is to share the beautiful story and honor her.

 Soundtrack

 Mom's soundtrack album was released on 27 June 2017 by T-Series.
 Its first song, "O Sona Tere Liye", was praised; The Indian Express called it as "a soothing balm for a hurt soul," and a Times of India reviewer said that the "song will stir your soul."
-Rahman received the National Film Award for Best Music Direction - Background Score.
+Rahman received the National Film Award for Best Music Direction (Background Score).

 Notes: "Freakin' Life" and "Be Nazaara" were reused in the Tamil, Telugu and Malayalam versions with no changes.
 "Maafi Mushqil" appears only in the Hindi version.
 "Be Nazaara" is a traditional composition, arranged by A. R. Rahman for the film.